Music Educators Workshop

-During the 2017–2018 school year, up to 100 music educators in the New York City area will be selected to participate in a free yearlong Music Educators Workshop that includes monthly interactive sessions with top music educators focused on Creating Memorable Introductions to Music, Exploring Composition and Creativity, and Leading and Creating Ensembles.
+During the 2019–2020 school year, up to 100 music educators in the New York City area will be selected to participate in a free, yearlong Music Educators Workshop that includes monthly interactive sessions with top music educators.
 The sessions will take place on one Saturday per month from September to June.
 Please see the program details below for descriptions of specific topics.

-This year, participants in the Music Educators Workshop School Year Program will have the opportunity to go deeper into content in an area of their choice by choosing one of three curriculum tracks.
-Curriculum track topics are forthcoming.
-Participants will receive an honorarium of up to $500 upon the successful completion of the program and will have the option to register for professional credit (“P Credit”) from the New York City Department of Education.
+Participants will receive an honorarium of up to $500 upon the successful completion of the program and will have the option to register for professional credit (“P credit”) from the New York City Department of Education.

 Please note that dates and workshop titles are subject to change.

 - Saturday, September 21, 2019 | 10 AM–2 PM